Deutsche Bank hit with $150M fine over ties to Jeffrey Epstein

-New York state financial regulators fined Deutsche Bank $150 million Tuesday for “significant compliance failures” in its dealings with accused sex trafficker Jeffrey Epstein.
+New York state financial regulators fined Deutsche Bank $150 million Tuesday for “significant compliance failures” in its dealings with accused pedophile sex-trafficker Jeffrey Epstein.

 It is the first penalty levied against a financial institution for its ties to the late Epstein, the regulators said.